 1.1.
-This report is to seek approval to commence the DfE amalgamation process for Tennyson Road and Alfred Street Schools at the request of the respective governing bodies with the support of officers.
+This report is to seek approval to commence the Department for Education (DfE)amalgamation process for Tennyson Road and Alfred Street Schools at the request of the respective governing bodies with the support of officers.

 2. Executive Summary